cronkite-asu/WP-RSS-News-Ticker/README.txt

 == Changelog ==

+= 2.0.1 =
+* Add php namespace to code.

 = 2.0 =
-* Refactored class files with admina and public classes.
+* Refactored class files with admin and public classes.

 = 1.3 =
 * Flush rewrite rules in activation hook.